Bonface-Osoro/stn/README.md

 Example Method
 ==============

-The method is based on agent based modelling (ABM).
-The transmitter, user (soldier) and the jammers are treated as agents in a 70 X 70 km grid.
-The transmitter is static while the users and the jammers move randomly within the grid.
+The spatial modelling approach is implemented.
+The transmitter, user and the jammers are treated as agents in a 15 X 15 km grid.
+The transmitter and interceptors aree is static while the users move randomly within the grid.
 The difference in euclidean distance between the transmitter and the jammer results in various interference power.

 Similarly, the user and transmitter distance changes resulting to various receiver power.
 The Euclidean distance in both cases (user  and jammer) results in various path loss.
 The path loss contributes to differing interfernce and received power causing varying signal to interference plus noise (SINR). `Figure 2` illustrates this method.